 Priority bikes are pretty simple to assemble and also have easy-to-follow videos for those of us that prefer to see what we’re supposed to be doing.
 Your average non-biking parent can easily follow the instructions.
 (I’m terrible at following instructions, so trust me on this one. :-)) The most complicated part is attaching the belt guard, which is a completely optional component anyways.
 Unless your child is going to be riding with baggy pants, you don’t need it.
 It comes standard with the bike, but we chose not to install it.

-As a neighborhood bike, the Priority Start 24 is comparable to the woom 5 and the Guardian 24.
+All of our favorite 24 inch kids bikes can be seen on our 10 Best List.
+But as a neighborhood bike, the Priority Start 24 is comparable to the woom 5 and the Guardian 24.
 We love all of these bikes and each has specific strengths, but the Priority Start is our favorite pick for easy mastery and low-maintenance.

 Priority Start 24: With just three gears and an internally geared hub, the Start is easy to use for both kids and parents!
 If your child is still struggling with shifting or is new to the idea, the Start is the perfect place to start.